SekuOnline/CPP-Board-Game/README.md

  Made to practice C++ OOP programming fundamentals by using them to implement game features.

- Goal is to commit to the project every day.
+ The goal is to make small commits frequently intermittedly with school-work to remain practiced.

  Project started 2024-02-04